thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 <br />
 A list of published (extended) abstracts is available [here](abstracts).

+## 2021

+* Thomas Vogel, Chinh Tran, and Lars Grunske. [_A Comprehensive Empirical Evaluation of Generating Test Suites for Mobile Applications with Diversity_](2020-IST).
+In: Information and Software Technology (2021). _(Available online 25 September 2020)_.

 ## 2020

-* Thomas Vogel, Chinh Tran, and Lars Grunske. [_A Comprehensive Empirical Evaluation of Generating Test Suites for Mobile Applications with Diversity_](2020-IST).
-In: Information and Software Technology (2020). _(in print, available online)_.
 * Sona Ghahremani, Holger Giese, and Thomas Vogel. [_Improving Scalability and Reward of Utility-Driven Self-Healing for Large Dynamic Architectures_](2020-TAAS).
 In: ACM Transactions on Autonomous and Adaptive Systems 14.3 (2020), 12:1--12:41.
 * Ricardo D. Caldas, Arthur Rodrigues, Eric B. Gil, Genaína N. Rodrigues, Thomas Vogel, and Patrizio Pelliccione. [_A Hybrid Approach Combining Control Theory and AI for Engineering Self-Adaptive Systems_](2020-SEAMSa).
 In: 15th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’20.
 ACM, 2020, pp. 9--19.
 * Javier Cámara, Alessandro V. Papadopoulos, Thomas Vogel, Danny Weyns, David Garlan, Shihong Huang, and Kenji Tei. [_Towards Bridging the Gap between Control and Self-Adaptive System Properties_](2020-SEAMSb).
 In: 15th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’20.
 ACM, 2020, pp. 78--84.